alukosdev/ccsp/guidance/apec-privacy-framework.md

 The purpose of Part II of the APEC Privacy Framework is to make clear the extent of coverage of the Principles.

 !!!
-Part II of the Framework is essentially a list of definitions and applications for the Framework.
+Part II of the APEC Privacy Framework is essentially a list of definitions and applications for the Framework.
 !!!

 === Part III: Information Privacy Principles